Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 What is no longer included:

 The TickTalk 5 is a good-looking watch by kids smartwatch standards.
 The overall footprint is similar to the TickTalk 4, but the slightly larger 1.52-inch screen gives it a more modern, less cramped feel.
-On my 8-year-old's wrist, it looks proportional -- clearly a kids watch, but not in a way that screams "toy."
+On our 8-year-old tester's wrist, it looks proportional -- clearly a kids watch, but not in a way that screams "toy."
 He was happy to wear it to school every day without complaints.

 The case is polycarbonate with a clean finish.
 After ten weeks of daily abuse -- playground climbing, bike rides, being dropped on the kitchen floor multiple times, and one incident involving a backpack that somehow ended up at the bottom of a pile of other backpacks -- the watch has some cosmetic scuffs but zero structural damage.
 The screen has no scratches.
 Whatever protective coating they are using holds up well to real kid life.